sanchezmilton/qr-code-component/README.md

 - HTML5 semantic markup
 - CSS custom properties
 - Flexbox
+- Tailwindcss

 ### Continued development

 This is more of an overview of basic HTML and CSS, but I'd like to go deeper into improving the order and style of my web apps.
-Later I will investigate more about tools for CSS and I plan to also try Svelte and SvelteKit in dynamic web apps.
+Later I will investigate more about tools for CSS.

+**Update**: I remade the challenge using Tailwindcss and the process was quite fast compared to using only css.
+I will keep practicing and adapting to this framework!

 ## Author